[weglot_switcher]

 What causes an acoustic neuroma?

 An acoustic neuroma develops when the cells that wrap around the vestibulocochlear nerve begin to grow uncontrollably.
 These cells are called Schwann cells.
-They produce a substance called myelin, which acts like insulation around an electrical wire and helps the nerves to transmit information through the body.
+They produce a substance called myelin, which works like insulation around an electrical wire and helps the nerves transmit information through the body.

-Scientists believe that Schwann cells begin to grow uncontrollably due to a change in the genetic code (a mutation) on chromosome 22.
+Scientists believe that Schwann cells begin to grow uncontrollably because of a change in the genetic code (a mutation) on chromosome 22.
 The affected gene controls the growth of Schwann cells.

-In most cases, an acoustic neuroma occurs by chance and the tumor is located in only one ear.
+In most cases, an acoustic neuroma occurs sporadically, and the tumor is present in only one ear.

-However, in some cases, acoustic neuroma occurs as part of a syndrome called neurofibromatosis 2 (NF2).
-When an acoustic neuroma occurs as part of NF2, there are usually neurofibromatoses in both ears, not just one.
-NF2 causes tumors to grow in the brain and on many different nerves, not just the vestibulocochlear nerve.
-In people with NF2, the first symptoms usually appear in the teenage years or as young adults.
-About half of people with NF2 inherit the disease from one of their parents.
-The other half appear to develop the disease spontaneously, i.e. no one in the family has the disease.
+In some cases, however, an acoustic neuroma occurs as part of a syndrome called neurofibromatosis type 2 (NF2).
+When an acoustic neuroma develops as part of NF2, tumors usually appear in both ears, not just one.
+NF2 causes tumors to grow in the brain and on many different nerves, not only on the vestibulocochlear nerve.
+In people with NF2, the first symptoms usually appear during the teenage years or as young adults.
+About half of the people with NF2 inherit the condition from one of their parents.
+The other half seem to develop it spontaneously, meaning that no one else in the family has the condition.

-An acoustic neuroma usually exhibits the following symptoms:
+An acoustic neuroma usually presents with the following symptoms:

 • Hearing loss in one ear or asymmetrical hearing loss (more in one ear than the other), which can occur either suddenly or progressively